griffithlab/pVACtools/docs/pvacseq/output_files.rst

    * - ``Individual Prediction Algorithm WT and MT IC50 Scores and Percentiles`` (multiple)
      - ic50 binding affintity and percentile ranks for the ``MT Epitope Seq`` and ``WT Eptiope Seq`` for the individual prediction algorithms used
    * - ``MHCflurryEL WT and MT Processing Score and Presentation Score and Percentile`` (optional)
-     - MHCflurry elution processing score and presentation score and percentiles for the ``MT Epitope Seq`` and ``WT Epitiope Seq`` if the run included MHCflurryEL as one of the prediction algorithms
+     - MHCflurry processing score and presentation score and percentiles for the ``MT Epitope Seq`` and ``WT Epitiope Seq`` if the run included MHCflurryEL as one of the prediction algorithms
    * - ``Index``